 The McCormick Bridgehouse & Chicago River Museum in is Chicago, Illinois.
 This small museum lets visitors see the technology behind Chicago’s movable bridges. - National Fresh Water Fishing Hall of Fame & Museum: Hayward, Wisconsin

 The Naranjo Museum of Natural History is located in Lufkin, Texas.
-You’ll find lots of dinosaurs, fossils, and even a moon rock. - Campbell House Museum – 1820s Toronto, Ontario
+You’ll find lots of dinosaurs, fossils, and even a moon rock. - Museum of the Yellowstone: 150 Years of Travel In Yellowstone National Park

 The Museum of the Yellowstone is in West Yellowstone, Montana.
 It’s dedicated to curating the 150 year history of transportation in Yellowstone National Park. - Pioneer Auto Show Museum: Cars & More in Murdo, South Dakota